By Sangeetha Saran

 Krishna explains in the Bhagavad Gita how Yogic practices of selfless service, devotion and meditation will break the maya or illusion of ignorance of the individual soul, and reveal the true underlying reality of the universe.
 In order to underscore his point, Lord Krishna reveals his true divine identity as God or Parabrahman to Arjuna by blessing him with the revelation of his resplendent, numinous form.

-See our testimonials to find out what our graduates have to say about teaching yoga sessions and our selection of inexpensive yoga teacher courses.
+See our testimonials to find out what our graduates have to say about teaching therapeutic yoga sessions and our selection of online yoga teacher training intensive courses.